 8. Pula Cathedral

-This isn’t going to be the most extravagant or grand cathedral you’ve ever seen, but it is a good addition to a Pula sightseeing tour.
-Churches have been on the site since the 300s AD, and the current building was made by expanding these early century buildings in the 17/1800s.
-Although it did suffer substantial damage from bombings during World War 2 requiring more recent renovations.
+This isn’t going to be the most extravagant or grand cathedral you’ve ever seen, but it is a good addition to a DIY Pula sightseeing tour.
+Churches have been on the site since the 300s AD.
+And the first Pula cathedral was made by expanding these existing churches in the 1700s and 1800s.

 Free to visit.
 Sightseeing duration: 5 minutes to admire from the outside, or slightly longer for the inside.
 However, you can join services that are held in Croatian.

 9. Fortress Kaštel

 You can purchase tickets to see inside Fortress Kaštel and visit the Historical and Maritime Museum of Istria, but there is also a grassy footpath around the dried-up moat that makes this a free attraction!

 Cost: adults: 20 Kuna/2.30 USD/3 USD, children: 5 Kuna, students: 10 Kuna, or free to walk the perimeter.
-Sightseeing duration: around 15 minutes for the perimeter, and longer if your purchase tickets as you’ll get to see inside.
+Sightseeing duration: around 15 minutes for the perimeter, and longer if you purchase tickets as you’ll get to see inside.

 10. Roman Theatre